servana-cookbooks/symmetrical-journey/README.md

 The script will take about 3-4 minutes to create all three virtual machines.
 At the end it will query the web01.vagrant to test the reverse proxy is setup.

 ## How it works
-I created two chef roles to build this environment a web role to do loadbalancing and a app role to manage the application.
+I created two chef roles to build this environment a web role to do loadbalancing and a app role to manage the application including deployments.
+I created a custom cookbook called goapp to do this.

 ### Web Role
 Uses nginx cookbook and goapp::nginx to setup the node.